Batman: The Imposter: Publication

 Batman: The Imposter was written by Mattson Tomlin and illustrated and lettered by Andrea Sorrentino, with colors by Jordie Bellaire.
-Tomlin used some of the ideas he developed for the film The Batman (2022) to create this limited series.
-The series was officially announced by DC Comics as a title under the DC Black Label, an imprint designed to allow comic book writers to submit their own unique interpretations of traditional DC Universe (DCU) characters for a more mature audience.
+Tomlin used some of the ideas he developed for the DC Studios film The Batman (2022) to create this limited series.
+The series is part of the DC Black Label, a DC Comics imprint designed to allow comic book writers to submit their own unique interpretations of traditional DC Universe (DCU) characters for a more mature audience.
 The three issues of Batman: The Imposter were released by DC Comics at monthly intervals, with the first being published on October 12, 2021, and the last on December 14.
 Batman: The Imposter was also published simultaneously in the following territories: Argentina, Brazil, Czech Republic, France, Germany, Italy, Japan, Mexico, Poland, Russia, South Korea, Spain and Turkey.
 The three issues were collected into a hardcover edition of the series, which was published on February 22, 2022.